Gauravcg492/ISFCR-CTF-2020-WriteUps.io/CTF2/Miscellaneous/WriteUps.md

 ## After a long time
 ```
-There's something with this image... but which does not appear, just passes by..
+There's something with this image... which does not appear, just passes by..
 ```

 + binwalk on the file would show that it has 7z archive data with it.